ELELAB/cancermuts/docs/tutorial.md

 #### gnomAD allele frequencies

-Similarly, we annotate mutations with their exome or genome allele frequencies as found in the (https://www.gnomad.org)[gnomAD database].
+Similarly, we annotate mutations with their exome or genome allele frequencies as found in the [gnomAD database](https://www.gnomad.org).
 This works as you would expect by now:

 ```py